vishalicious213/one-off-resources/next-js.md

 ```javascript
 import aboutStyles from '../styles/about.module.css'
 ```
-We could name it anything we want, but _aboutStyles_ seemed self-explanatory.
-In the `about page` we have to remember to include `aboutStyles` in the className, along with the name of the class.
+We could name it/import it as anything we want, but _aboutStyles_ seems self-explanatory.
+When adding classes to elements in the __about page__ we have to remember to include `aboutStyles` in the className, along with the name of the class.
 ```javascript
 <section className={aboutStyles.hero}>
     ...